sobjornstad/dreamdir/README.md

 Summarizing headers
 -------------------

-There are two more tools that are useful if you don’t know what kind of tags and header values you have.
-These are more *list* tools than strictly *search* tools; they operate on the entire dreamdir rather than specific dreams.
+There are two more search functions that are useful if you don’t know what kind of tags and header values you have.
+These are more *list* tools than strictly *search* tools, but they can be used with search expressions as well.
+Often you may want to use them on all your dreams; conveniently (and not accidentally), a blank search expression is the same as selecting all dreams.

 What headers do we actually use in our dreamdir?